inblockio/aqua-docs/content/en/docs/protocol/design-principles.md

 while still functional.
 This can provide the required assurances for very sensitive data.

-## Principle: Separation of Account and Service
+## Separation of Account and Service

 Concern: There is a trend in the DIF/WC3 Identity space that some players like to accumulate personal identifiable data (PII) inside of